How can I enroll in a course through OU Extended Campus?

 What if I need to drop an OU Extended Campus course?

-Eight-week courses have a one week free drop period.
+Eight-week courses have a one-week, free, drop period.
 Students may drop a course any time prior to the course start date or any time before 5 p.m.
 Friday during the first week of the course.
-To drop a course, please email a PACS advisor.
+To drop a course, please email an OU Extended Campus advisor.

 What if theOU Extended Campus course I want to take is full?